History of Madison Chock in Timeline

 2024: 2024 World Championships

-At the 2024 World Championships in Montreal, Chock and Bates won the rhythm dance and ultimately claimed the gold medal despite finishing second in the free dance.
-They equaled Davis/White's record for the most World titles for an American dance team and became the first American team to win two World titles consecutively in 2024.
+At the 2024 World Championships held in Montreal, Chock and Bates won the rhythm dance and, despite finishing second in the free dance, claimed the gold medal overall.
+With this, they equaled Davis/White's record and became the first American team to win two World titles consecutively.

 2024: 2024 Summer Olympics Medal Ceremony